Straightforward, Diligent Representation You Can Count On

 The amount of crime observed within a city can be attributed to several factors.
 These can help paint a complete picture of a city’s safety, and they include the following:

-• Dallas has a poverty rate of 9% and a median household income of $55,979.
-Population, household income, and median age have all increased, while the poverty rate has decreased, all indicators that the crime rate is relatively low.
+• Dallas has a poverty rate of 5% and a median household income of $58,403.
+Population, household income, and median age have all increased, while the poverty rate has decreased, all of which are indicators that the crime rate is relatively low.

 • Job availability